sensu/sensu-go-workshop/lessons/operator/07/README.md

    If you started your agent in the previous exercise using the `sensu-agent start` command, you can stop the agent by pressing `Control-C` in your terminal.

-   If you started your agent in the previous exercise using systemd, you can stop the agent by running the `sudo systemctl stop sensu-agent` command.

 1. Configure Sensu Agent.

    The Sensu Agent supports configuration via **command flags** (e.g. `--backend-url`), a **configuration file** (e.g. `/etc/sensu/agent.yml`), or **environment variables** (e.g. `SENSU_SUBSCRIPTIONS`).